Lewis Hamilton Is Alive Today Because of a Safety Device That His Mercedes Formula 1 Boss Would Have Removed ‘If You

 “This is a Formula 1 car, whether it has a bus on top or not,” he scoffed, according to Racecar Engineering.

 Overbuilt or not and aerodynamic or not, it kept Hamilton alive.
 Though the crash took both drivers out of the race, preventing them from accruing points, Hamilton lived another day to stalk Verstappen in pursuit of his fifth straight championship.

-Race stewards summoned the drivers and their team managers to a meeting after Sunday’s race to sort out what happened in the incident.
+Race stewards summoned the drivers and their team managers to a meeting after the Sept.
+12 race to sort out what happened in the incident.
 After listening to Hamilton and Verstappen and viewing footage, the officials assigned the blame to Verstappen and penalized him three spots on the grid at the Russian Grand Prix.

-Given that Verstappen and Hamilton are always threats to win the pole, the likelihood of the two starting just one or two rows apart in Sochi approaches 100%, making for yet another tense start in a season in which both drivers have experienced too much drama.
+Given that Verstappen and Hamilton are always threats to win the pole, the likelihood of the two starting just one or two rows apart in any future race is significant, making for yet another tense start in a season in which both drivers have experienced too much drama.